HolmlundWilliam/PI-RADS_Segmentation/README.md

 to the GitHub page of my Master Thesis Project.
 This page will provide links to the Thesis report, the software *HERO* - for which the model will be implemented in the free version, as well as a link to download the trained model as a frozen graph (from TensorFlow), ready to use in Python.

-The Thesis aimed to create an automatic solution for segmentation of the prostate and its internal anatomical zones from MR images, as this can be a very time-consuming task.
+The Thesis aimed to create an automatic solution for segmentation of the prostate and its internal anatomical zones from MR images, as this can be a very time-consuming task if performed manually.
-The result is this model with an aritechture of a 3D Convolutional Neural Network.
+The result is this 3D-CNN model.

 ---